 In 1981, in Diamond v.
 Diehr, the Supreme Court opened the door to the patentability of computer programs by ruling that controlling a physical process, by executing a computer program, did not preclude patentability of the invention as a whole.
 After Diehr, patent practitioners found that software could be patented so long as it was combined with another patentable process or machine, even if the software was the only novel feature.

-The 2012 decision in Mayo Collaborative Servs. v.
-Prometheus Labs., Inc. on the patentability of a diagnostic method effectively overruled Diamond v.
-Diehr, upending three decades of stable and predictable law described in Diehr in 1981.
+The 2012 decision in Mayo on the patentability of a diagnostic method effectively overruled Diamond v.
+Diehr, upending three decades of relatively stable and predictable law described in Diehr in 1981.
 The decision in Mayo stated the Court’s precedents insist that a patentable application of a natural law must contain “elements or a combination of elements, sometimes referred to as an ‘inventive concept,’ sufficient to ensure that the patent in practice amounts to significantly more than a patent upon the natural law itself” (nonetheless, the Supreme Court has not explicitly defined what constitutes a sufficient “inventive concept”).

-In 2014, in Alice Corp.
-Pty.
-Ltd. v.
-CLS Bank Int’l, the Supreme Court held that the two-part analytical framework for eligibility analysis, which the Court previously articulated in the Mayo decision, applied to computer-implemented inventions, and this compounded the chaos surrounding patent eligibility law.
-In the post-Alice epoch, a groundswell of criticism has continued to grow regarding the jurisprudence for determining patent eligibility under Section 101, which appears to many patent experts (including practitioners, examiners, and leading judges) to have “fallen off the rails.”
+In 2014, in Alice, the Supreme Court held that the two-part analytical framework for eligibility analysis, which the Court previously articulated in the Mayo decision, applied to computer-implemented inventions—thereby compounding the chaos surrounding patent eligibility law.
+In the post-Alice epoch, a groundswell of criticism has continued to grow regarding the jurisprudence for determining patent eligibility under Section 101.

 Since the early twentieth century, at least ten Supreme Court cases have directly addressed the issue of patent-eligible subject matter.